March 24, 2013

-A variety ofdemands apply to the utilities.
-Amongst others, and perhaps the most significant is that a utility or a group of utilities must be able to accommodate the loss of the largest generator in the system with limited flow and frequency variation.
-This generally means that all generators on the system must have a few percent of immediate reserve associated with their rotational inertia and their primary energy sources such as steam or hydro.
+A variety of reliability demands apply to the electric utilities.
+Among others, and perhaps the most significant is that a utility or a group of utilities must be able to accommodate the loss of the largest generator in the system with limited power flow and frequency variation.
+This generally means that all generators on the system must have a few percent of immediate reserve capacity associated with their rotational inertia and their primary energy sources such as steam or hydro.
 Besides the fact that each generator must run below its rated value, additional fuel is used or water is wasted.

 Thus, excess CO2 is emitted and the overall efficiency of the power grid is reduced.

 Papers as early as 1973 suggested that a large SMES system designed for diurnal use could accommodate some of a utilities’ spinning reserve requirements by installing additional power capacity into its four-quadrant ac-dc power converter.
 That is, the rated value of the converter would be some 20 % greater than the normal power rating of the system.
 The additional capacity would always be held in reserve (i.e., not used for arbitrage) and used only for in the case of loss of generation on the grid.
 Though the larger converter requires greater capital expenditure, because the operating temperature is somewhat reduced, it would not only provide this security, it bout be more efficient during normal operation than a device with a lower rating.
 At the time, no other electricity storage concept used a controllable converter and further, there was no way for the owner to accrue monetary benefits from the service.